 Public Health England, an executive agency of the Department of Health and Social Care, (We, Us or Our) is committed to protecting and respecting your privacy.

 SCOPE OF POLICY

-For the purpose of this document, the Data Protection Legislation shall mean any data protection or privacy legislation from time to time in force in the UK including the Data Protection Act 2018, the General Data Protection Regulation ((EU) 2016/679) and any amendment, re-enactment or replacement legislation.
+For the purpose of this document, the Data Protection Legislation shall mean any data protection or privacy legislation from time to time in force in the UK including the Data Protection Act 2018, and the UK General Data Protection Regulation and any successor legislation.

 This policy sets out the basis on which any personal data We collect from you, or that you provide to Us, will be processed by Us.
 Please read the following carefully to understand Our views and practices regarding your personal data and how We will treat it.